 - Food to give you energy

 - Food to decrease milk supply

-- Food that lifts your mood
+- Food to lift your mood

-Food that can boost blood production
+Food to boost blood production

 Food to repair body tissues

 Miscarriage confinement food includes food to repair body tissues.
 Here’s why.